ibm-cloud-docs/cloud-infrastructure/pv-migration-overview.md

 * Hardware configuration is not brought over (RAID configuration, nic teaming)
 * Bare metal with GPU is not supported due to no GPU support on VPC
 * Not an OS re-platforming (Windows to Linux or vice versa, changing linux distribution, or major software upgrade).
 Software upgrades should be handled through the normal process.
-* VMware or virtual-to-virtual migration is not supported (ESXi/Hyper-V/classic virtual server instance to classic virtual server instance/VPC)

 ## Validating your migration
 {: #pv-validating-migration}